Reorganizing topologies of Steiner trees to accelerate their elimination: A dynamic enumeration scheme

 \subsection{Topology reorganization}

 Exchanging two neighbors of two adjacent Steiner points is simple, but it is not enough.
-We are exploring a \mbox{branch-and-bound} tree enumerating all the (full) topologies, so we need to know which topology the reorganized structure corresponds to, or we may explore it and its descendants several times.
-The original algorithm proposed by Smith used a system of stack to manage the child topologies and explore them in order.
+If we want to use reorganizations in the exploration of the \mbox{branch-and-bound} tree, that is during the enumeration all the (full) topologies, we need to know which topology the reorganized structure corresponds to, or we may explore it and its descendants several times.
+The original algorithm proposed by Smith used a stack to manage the child topologies and explore them in order.
 That way, there was no need to implement a proper tree structure to explore the \mbox{branch-and-bound} tree.
 However, we are now jumping from one node to others of same depth.
 Such a data structure would consequently ask a lot of resources to be managed, resources that would strongly impact the speed of the computation.
 We therefore made the choice to implement a tree structure to more easily manage which topologies we already optimized, explored, or pruned.
 The exploration of such a structure naturally calls for a recursive algorithm equipped with control instructions to avoid doing the same work several times.

 From now on, we describe how to find the topology corresponding to a reorganized tree.
 In the following, $R_{S_i}$ denotes the regular point introduced with $S_i$.
 To understand the whole process, it helps to draw a Steiner tree schematically, with straight lines, by placing $S_i$ on the edge $t_i$, and $R_{S_i}$ on an edge perpendicular to this one, such as in \cref{fig:topo,fig:reorga}.
 Let us define the global index of a Steiner point $S_i$ by $i' = N+i$.
 The global index of a regular point is simply its position in the list of regular points.
 If we describe \cref{fig:reorga3} with this notation, by supposing that $N = 9$, the global index of $S_1$ is $10$, that of $S_3$ is $12$. $R_{S_1} = 3$, $R_{S_2} = 4$.
 Actually, we have $R_{S_i} = i + 2$, for all $i = 1,2,...,N-2$ (again, we ignore $S_0$ and the regular points of global indexes $0,1,2$).
 In the following, we note the global index of a point $P$ by $g(P)$.